Boiler Room (film)

 Boiler Room is a 2000 American crime drama film written and directed by Ben Younger and starring Giovanni Ribisi, Vin Diesel, Nia Long, Ben Affleck, Nicky Katt, Scott Caan, Tom Everett Scott, Ron Rifkin and Jamie Kennedy.
 The film was conceived when Younger interviewed for a job at brokerage firm Sterling Foster.
 "I walked in and immediately realized, 'This is my movie.'
 I mean, you see these kids and know something is going on."

-The film was nominated for several awards including a Black Reel Award, a British Independent Film Award and two Independent Spirit Awards.
+Boiler Room premiered at the Sundance Film Festival on January 28, 2000, before being released by New Line Cinema on February 18, 2000.
+The film received positive reviews from critics while grossing $28 million against a $7 million budget, and the film was nominated for several awards including a Black Reel Award, a British Independent Film Award and two Independent Spirit Awards.
 It won the Special Jury Prize at the 2000 Deauville Film Festival.

 Plot

-In 1999, Seth Davis, a Queens College dropout, runs an unlicensed casino in his home near the campus, catering to college students.
-Although he earns a successful living, he is a disappointment to his father, Marty, a New York City federal judge.
-One night, his cousin Adam stops by the casino to play blackjack, bringing a rich associate named Greg Weinstein along with him.
-Greg recruits Seth to join J. T. Marlin, a brokerage firm based somewhere off the Long Island Expressway, promising him that he has the opportunity to get rich.
+In 1999, Seth Davis runs a successful casino from his apartment, catering to college students.
+His father, federal judge Marty Davis, views him as a disappointment for his illegal activities and dropping out of Queens College.
+Cousin Adam introduces his associate, Greg Weinstein who plays blackjack, and recruits Seth into J. T. Marlin, a brokerage firm off the Long Island Expressway, promising he will get rich.

-Arriving at J. T. Marlin, Seth attends a group interview and learns from Jim Young, one of the co-founders of the firm, what is expected of his work and also how he can become a millionaire, which he assures to the new applicants will happen within three years of their first day of employment at J. T. Marlin.
-The firm's techniques of selling are through cold calling investors to sell stock, and Seth joins as a stockbroker trainee, having to close 40 accounts and pass a Series 7 Exam to begin working independently.
-The brokers love to quote insider trader Gordon Gekko from Wall Street, seeing him as a role model.
-He is soon making a good living, as well as winning his father's approval and embarking on a romance with Abbie Halpert, a secretary and Greg's ex-girlfriend.
+Seth attends the firm's group interview.
+Co-founder Jim Young explains work expectations, and how to become a millionaire within three years.
+Their techniques include cold calling investors to sell stock.
+Seth starts as a stockbroker trainee, requiring forty accounts to close for Greg's team, and passing the Series 7 exam, before working independently.
+To motivate brokers, the firm throws lavish parties with women, gambling, drugs and alcohol.
+He quickly closes the required accounts, wins his father's grudging approval, and starts romancing secretary Abbie Halpert, Greg's ex-girlfriend.

-Gradually, he learns that J. T. Marlin is a chop shop brokerage firm that runs a "pump and dump", using its brokers to create artificial demand in the stock of expired or fake companies, and speculative penny stocks.
-When the firm is done pumping the stock, the firm founders sell and trade for legitimate stocks for record profits.
-However, the investors then have no one to sell their shares to in the market when the price of the stock plummets, causing them to lose their investment.
-The FBI agents investigating the firm decide to pursue Seth, hoping to make him their informant.
+Gradually, he learns J. T. Marlin (which legitimate brokers believe was named to mimic J. P. Morgan) is running pump and dump schemes to create artificial demand in the stock of expired or fake companies and speculative penny stocks.
+After "pumping" questionable or illegal stock, the founders sell and trade for legitimate stocks for record profits.
+Meanwhile, investors lose their money, having no one to sell shares to when prices plummet.
+FBI agents investigating the firm through phone taps, plan on turning Seth into their informant, while also pressuring Abbie for better results.